bitzlato/assets/README.md

-# assets
+# bitzlato static assets used in web

-Static assets used in web
+Look into ./public directory